getsentry/sentry-docs/src/collections/_documentation/workflow/visibility.md

 ---
-title: Visibility
+title: Dashboards
 sidebar_order: 4
 ---

-Sentry's new Visibility features --- Discover, Dashboards, and Events --- help you gain detailed perspectives of your application's health by providing filtering tools to navigate your issues across multiple projects in a single view.
+Sentry's Dashboards help you gain detailed perspectives of your application's health by providing filtering tools to navigate your issues across multiple projects in a single view.

 ## Discover
 {% include components/alert.html